petartotev/PT_ConsoleApp_GameShipsAndBoats/README.md

 ## Rules\*

-There are 2 players - YOU and the Opponent (PC).
+There are 2 players - You and the Opponent (PC).

-Both of the sides have a battlefield which is a square matrix (10 x 10 slots).
+Both sides have a battlefield - a square matrix (10 x 10 slots).

-Both of you have a fleet that consists of:
+Both opponents have a fleet of 10 vessels that consists of:

 - 1 Tanker (TTTT)
 - 2 Submarines (SSS)
 - 3 Carriers (CC)
 - 4 Boats (B)

-The Game Engine randomly generates the 10 vessels described above on your battlefield as well as on the Opponent's.
+Before it all starts the Game Engine randomly generates these 10 vessels on your battlefield as well as 10 onto the Opponent's matrix.

-The Engine places them according to the following rules:
+It places them according to the following rules:

 - A Boat (B) could be placed anywhere - in the corners, on the edges and in the middle of the battlefield
-- A Carrier (CC), a Submarine (SSS) or a Tanker (TTTT) could be placed in the middle of the battlefield or they could only touch an edge of the matrix with only 1 of their segments
+- A Carrier (CC), a Submarine (SSS) or a Tanker (TTTT) could be placed either in the middle or onto the 4 edges of the battlefield with only 1 of their segments touching an edge
-- 2 vessels cannot touch - either by a sides or diagonally
+- 2 vessels cannot touch each other - either by a sides or diagonally
-- All slots surrounding a vessel (left, right, top, bottom and the 4 "diagonal" slots should be left empty
+- All slots surrounding a vessel should be left empty (left, right, top, bottom + the 4 "diagonal" slots)

 The Gameplay follows these simple rules:

-- The Opponent starts the game by playing first.
+- The Opponent opens the game by playing first.
-- You shoot at your Opponent's battlefield by giving 2 coordinates - first one for column (A-J), then for row (0-9).
+- You shoot at your Opponent's battlefield by an input of 2 coordinates (column (A-J) + row (0-9)).
-  For example: B6, j0, a1 etc. (case insensitive)
+  For example: B6, j0, a1 etc. (case insensitive) are valid commands.

-- Once you hit a vessel it is your turn again - until you hit a blank slot
+- Once a vessel is hit it is your turn again - until you hit a blank slot
-- If you hit a vessel the slot on the Opponent's battlefield will turn to 'T'/'S'/'C'/'B'
-- If you hit at a vessel twice it would change from 'T'/'S'/'C'/'B' to 'X'
+- If you hit a slot with a vessel on the Opponent's battlefield it will turn to 'T', 'S', 'C' or 'B'.
+If the slot was already hit it would turn to 'X'.

-The one to destroy all enemy's vessels wins.
+The one to destroy all enemy's vessels first wins!

-\* If you are about to play the game - please go to Instructions from the menu and watch the animated examples.
+\* If you are about to play the game - please go to Instructions from the main menu in order to watch some animated examples.

 ## Contents

 The solution contains 2 directories:

 - src
+  - Game
     - GameShipsAndBoats.Game (.NET Core Console Application)
     - GameShipsAndBoats.Game.Tests (NUnit test project)
 - res
-  - Screenshots
+  - scrot
     - PT_ConsoleApp_GameShipsAndBoats.jpg
-  - .ico
+  - PT_Console_App_ShipsAndBoatsGame.ico

 \~THE END\~